 We will not focus on how to operate a Kubernetes cluster, or go super deep in the details of how Docker and Kubernetes are implemented.
 There are better resources out there covering this.

 If you are not sure, take a look at the free sample to see the format that is followed.
 If you decide to buy it and are not happy, just send me an email and I'll refund you, no hard feelings.

 Hi!
 I'm Brian (@brianstorti) and I've been writing software professionally since 2007.
-I currently work as a Principal Infrastructure Engineer at AlphaSights, and was a Senior Consultant at ThoughtWorks before that.
+I currently work as an Infrastructure Engineer at Tremendous, and was a Senior Consultant at ThoughtWorks before that.
 I also have a blog.